fyscher/mimik/share/en_CA.ascii/man1/link.md

 # Operands

+## source

+*source* shall be passed, as the first operand, to the C99 link function.

-## file
+## dest

-*file* shall be passed, one by one, to the C99 unlink function.
+*dest* shall be passed, as the second operand, to the C99 link function.

 # Environment Variables